Mihail-Makei/Differentiator/README.md

  - natural logarithm (ln)
  - degree (^)
  # Expression format
- The expressions and the variables must be taken into brackets with space left between the symbols, i(.e.
+ The expressions and the variables must be taken into brackets with space left between the symbols. i.e.
   - ( ( x ) + ( 4 ) );
   - ( cos ( ( x ) ^ ( x ) ) );
   - ( ln ( ( x ) + ( 100 ) ) ).